2011 Singaporean general election: Reactions to Aljunied GRC's result

-Traditionally regarded as a PAP "fortress", a GRC fell to the opposition for the first time in Singapore's political history.

-In previous elections, the Opposition had never won a GRC, which ostensibly ensure minority representation in parliament but also shut out smaller opposition parties with less resources.
-GRCs comprise over 86% of the seats, but the Opposition in previous elections would contest "less than half the seats".
-The election saw the most extensive use of co-ordination to avoid "three-cornered fights" and was also notable for seeing "two veteran MPs" making immense risks by choosing to contest in GRCs rather than their historical SMC strongholds.
+Traditionally regarded as one of the PAP "fortresses", this marked the first instance where the opposition captured a GRC since the scheme was formed in 1988, five elections prior, where the oppositions had unsuccessfully done so due to ostensible requirements of ensuring minority representation in parliament and extensive resources.
+GRCs comprised over 86% of the seats, but oppositions in previous elections would only contest "less than half the seats".
+The election saw the most extensive use of co-ordination to avoid "three-cornered fights" and was also notable for seeing "two veteran MPs" making immense risks by choosing to contest in GRCs rather than their traditional SMC safe seats.